-- "B" Sample Confirmation Procedures for Samples from males and nonpregnant females require only the identification and quantification (for Samples with 19-NA concentrations at or below 15 ng/mL) of the 19-NA reported. - For pregnant females with urinary values of 19-NA greater than 15 ng/mL the "B" Sample Confirmation Procedure requires the GC/C/IRMS analysis, including the confirmation of the 19-NA peak identity.
+- "B" Sample Confirmation Procedures for Samples from males and nonpregnant females require only the identification and quantification (for Samples with 19-NA concentrations equal to or less than 15 ng/mL) of the 19-NA reported. - For pregnant females with urinary values of 19-NA greater than 15 ng/mL2 the "B" Sample Confirmation Procedure requires the GC/C/IRMS analysis, including the confirmation of the 19-NA peak identity.